Alia Sylla: Aly Osh

 Prior to the 2015 season, Sylla signed for Kyrgyzstani club Alay Osh from Tajik club CSKA Pamir, winning the Kyrgyz Premier League for the first time as well as finishing the season as the leagues top goal scorer, with 17 goals.
 The following season, Sylla again won the Kyrgyz Premier League, finished the season as the leagues top goal scorer with 21 goals, and won the June player of the month.
 At the end of the 2017 season, Sylla won the Kyrgyz Premier League and finished as the leagues top goal scorer, for a third year in a row, scoring 12 goals.
 Sylla left Alay Osh in July 2018 having scored 5 goals in 5 games during the 2018 season, after his contract expired.

 In May 2018, Sylla was handed a 10 match ban by the Kyrgyz Football Union after being involved in a mass brawl on 20 May 2018 at the end of the match between Aly and Alga Bishkek.

 Sylla left Alay in July 2018 after his contract with the club expired.

 Monastir

-After leaving Alay Sylla signed a two-year contract with Tunisian club Monastir in October 2018.
+After leaving Aly, Sylla signed a two-year contract with Tunisian club Monastir in October 2018.